 Here are several types of toys that your bunny is sure to love!

-There is a great range of wicker/willow and other wood toys which are available for rabbits.
-These are great because they are entirely chew safe, and are also quite durable, providing your rabbit with plenty of ongoing fun!
-These toys come in balls, as baskets, in the form of chew rings, and other shapes too.
+There is a great range of wicker, willow, and other wood toys which are available for rabbits.
+These are great because they are entirely chew-safe, and are also quite durable, providing your rabbit with plenty of ongoing fun!
+These toys can be balls, baskets, or they can come in the form of chew rings and other shapes too.
 Untreated wood is better for your pet.

 Flip N Toss

 Made from sisal, Flip N Toss toys are a big hit among rabbits.
 If you've never given your rabbit toys before, you might be surprised to learn that they just love to pick things up with their teeth and throw them around!
 You can make your own Flip N Toss style toys at home with things you find around the house.

 Much like babies and other small animals, bunnies quite often like toys that rattle.
 Bird toys, baby toys, and things you make from scratch are all good ways to stimulate your bunny's mind.
 Small rolls of cardboard taped up with pebbles inside are quite fun, for instance.
 They're easy to make, and your rabbit can have fun both rolling it around and subsequently destroying it.
 If your rabbit has to spend extended amounts of time in its cage (like when you're at work), you can hang bird toys on the inside of the cage to give it something to play with until you come home.